BastienBrugger/ERESV-github/Workshop planning/Building a website/website-notes.md

 ### Helful notes for GitHub website content:

 - Talk about both user/organization pages (separate repository  & URL is `<your user-name>.github.io`) and individual project pages (same repository as the project & URL is `<your user-name>.github.io/<your repository’s name>`

+-Why Github Pages?
+  - Free to host service
+  - can also use custom url
+  - Gives you complete control over the look of the website (need to know some CSS, HTML, etc.)